Chris A. Brown: New Jersey Senate

 After incumbent senator Jim Whelen's death on August 22, 2017, Democrat Colin Bell was unanimously selected to fill the remainder of Whelan's senate term and took office, making him the incumbent senator going into the November 2017 general election.
 In one of the most expensive of the 120 legislative races in the 2017 election, in which $4.6 million was spent, Brown defeated Bell by a 54%-46% margin, taking a Senate seat that had been held by Democrats since 2008 and giving the Republicans their only Senate seat that changed parties, in an election that had many major victories for the Democratic Party across the state.
-In the Senate, Brown has served as Deputy Conference Leader since January 9, 2018.
+In the Senate, Brown served as Deputy Conference Leader since January 9, 2018.
+On February 18, 2021, Brown announced he would not run for reelection, stating "while holding elective office is something I do, it’s not who I am".
+On July 19, 2021, Brown resigned from office when Governor Phil Murphy appointed Brown to an advisory role in the New Jersey Department of Community Affairs, specifically advising on Atlantic City.
+Brown's Senate seat was filled by Vincent J. Pollistina.